SlothCartel/WorkoutTracker/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE.
 See the [LICENSE](LICENSE) file for details.

+## Contact Details

+For any inquiries, you can contact me at business.eugeneholt@gmail.com